farzonak0587/html-writeups-01-basic-wd-html-writeup.md/README.md

 The things I really need to remember are:
 * Links get really confusing sometimes, so you have to pay really close attention to them.
 Links have `<a>` tags and `href` attributes that show where the link is going, and then certain kinds of attributes like `#scroll` that make the link do different things than just go to the provided URL.
 * Take NOTES whenever you can and when you are learning something new because it will help you so much.
 * ASK TEACHERS FOR HELP !!
-DOn't be like me ! ( cant learn all this by youurself and the most helpful person to you will be the teachers)
+Don't be like me ! ( cant learn all this by youurself and the most helpful person to you will be the teachers)